burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // The implementation of the module's functions auto square(const auto& x) { return x * x; }

 // You can add export, but you do not have to.
-So still valid:
+However, use export in impl. is valid:
 // export auto square(const auto& x) { return x * x; }
 ```
 ## Module Interface File With Separate Implementation